Johns Hopkins Supplemental Essays

 Organize your thoughts

-Distinguish each category—interests, background, identity, and community—as carefully as possible as you start to tackle this Johns Hopkins essay prompt.
+Distinguish each category — interests, background, identity, and community — as carefully as possible as you start to tackle this Johns Hopkins essay prompt.
 Begin with your interests.
-For example, if you devour every article and book you can find on quantum mechanics, that’s an interest you could write about in the Johns Hopkins supplemental essays.
+For example, if you devour every article and book you can find on quantum mechanics, that’s an interest you could touch on in the Johns Hopkins supplemental essays.

 Background